March 27, 2026 · 10 min read

 - Filter: filename contains "invoice" OR "receipt"

-- Action: Move file to Finance / Receipts
+- Action: move file to Finance / Receipts

-Best for: Technical users with structured, consistent document workflows: invoices from known sources, recurring reports, Gmail attachment filing.
+Best for: technical users with structured, consistent document workflows: invoices from known sources, recurring reports, Gmail attachment filing.

 The system that actually sticks for most people